 I really can't say enough positive things about this place.
 So many of our volunteers who have spent 4 months living in and traveling around Mexico for their semester abroad have said that Puerto Escondido was their favorite vacation spot.
 Why?
 Because not only is it gorgeous, but it's also NOT an overcrowded tourist spot.
 There's actually only in-country buses and planes that go to Puerto Escondido which means tourists are typically flying straight to places like Cancun instead.

-It has such a small town feel to it, but yet there is a really good grocery store just a few minutes walk away, and it is know for surfing and fishing.
-There is actually a lot of surf competitions year round here.
-You can snorkel, go on a boat ride to find a sea turtle, or just chill by the beach ... or release baby sea turtles!
+It has such a small town, surfer feel to this stretch of Pacific coastline.
+There is a really good grocery store just a few minutes walk away, a string of shops so you can pick up some souvenirs, and it is know for both surfing and deep sea fishing.
+There is actually some pretty world famous surf competitions that happen here!
+You can snorkel, go on a boat ride to find a sea turtle, or just chill by the beach ... or help release baby sea turtles!

 Off the Yucatan Peninsula is a city called Tulum, which is the perfect place for someone who wants a little more than just a beach day.
 Right on the cusp of this gorgeous beach are ancient ruins to explore, caverns to tour and underwater caves to snorkel through.

-Mexico is one of my favorite places in the world, partly because it has incredible beaches, but the best part about spending four months abroad there was more than just beaches — I loved teaching English in Mexico, exploring this city with my ILP group and of course, falling in love with all the food!
+Mexico is one of the greatest places in the world, partly because it has incredible beaches, but the best part about spending four months abroad there is more than just beaches.
+You will fall in love the people and culture, oh and don't forget the delicious tacos!

-If you're into a semester full of adventures to places like Puerto Escondido, the chance to eat more tacos than you through possible plus the opportunity to make a difference as an international volunteer, ILP might be perfect for you.
+If you're into a semester full of adventures and the opportunity to make a difference, ILP might be perfect for you!
 Get more info, right here: